-The following specification defines a core set of requirements a quality Open Source compliance program is expected to satisfy.
-The objective is to provide a benchmark that builds trust between organizations exchanging software with regard to the use of open source.
-Specification conformance ensures an organization delivers a quality set of compliance artifacts (e.g., legal notices, source code ...) required to achieve license compliance for the open source software from which their solutions are comprised.
-The specification focuses on the "what" and "why" qualities of a compliance program as opposed to the "how" and "when" considerations.
-This ensures a level of flexibility that enables different organizations to tailor their policies and processes that best fit their size, goals and scope.
-For instance, the scope of a compliance program may support a single product line or the entire organization.
+This specification defines the key requirements of a quality open source license compliance program.
+The objective is to provide a benchmark that builds trust between organizations exchanging software solutions comprised of open source software.
+Specification conformance provides assurance that a Program has been designed to produce the required Compliance Artifacts (i.e., legal notices, source code and so forth) for each software solution.
+The OpenChain Specification focuses on the "what" and "why" aspects of a Program rather than the "how" and "when".
+This ensures flexibility for different organizations of different sizes in different markets to choose specific policy and process content that fits their size, goals and scope.
+For instance, an OpenChain Conformant Program may address a single product line or the entire organization.